-Kaitlyn Dunnett is the pseudonym I chose to use on my contemporary mysteries because I am better known under my own name (Kathy Lynn Emerson) for historical mysteries, nonfiction, and historical romances.
+Kaitlyn Dunnett is the pseudonym I use on my contemporary mysteries because I am better known under my own name (Kathy Lynn Emerson) for historical mysteries, nonfiction, and historical romances.
 I used a pseudonym once before, for three contemporary category romances I wrote for Silhouette.
-That name was Kaitlyn (the name Iíd have given myself rather than Kathy Lynn) Gorton (my maiden name).
-I didnít want to use the same pseudonym again, since these new books are mysteries, not romances, so I kept the Kaitlyn and borrowed the surname of one of my favorite authors, Dorothy Dunnett.
+That name was Kaitlyn (the name I'd have given myself rather than Kathy Lynn) Gorton (my maiden name).
+I didn't want to use the same pseudonym again, since these new books are mysteries, not romances, so I kept the Kaitlyn and borrowed the surname of one of my favorite authors, Dorothy Dunnett.
 I was hoping to reduce confusion by using different names for my contemporary and my historical mysteries, but opinion is mixed on whether this was a good idea or not.
-In the meantime, just to make things more complicated, I've started using yet another pseudonym, Kate Emerson, to write non-mystery historical novels set in the Tudor era.
+Just to make things more complicated, I have also used yet another pseudonym, Kate Emerson, to write non-mystery historical novels set in the Tudor era.

-Now let me introduce you to the inspiration for the real star of the Liss MacCrimmon Mystery Series, "Lumpkin" the cat.
-Although described in the books as "a big yellow tom," in reality he is buff-colored.
-He doesn't weigh quite as much as his fictional counterpart, either, although he's making every effort to reach that point!
+And now let me introduce you to the inspiration for the real star of the Liss MacCrimmon Mystery Series, "Lumpkin" the cat.
+Although described in the books as "a big yellow tom," in reality he was buff-colored.

-He now has his own page here at my website.
-Just click here to see more cat pictures.
+Lumpkin has his own web page Just click here to see more.

-to send email to Kaitlyn Dunnett (aka Kathy Lynn Emerson), click here: ††
+to send email to Kaitlyn Dunnett, click here: email@example.com